Amran-Lab/tdd-workshop/README.md

-# TDD workshop: Roman Numerals encoder
+# TDD workshop: Roman Numerals encoder:

 You can use this code-along to solve the [Roman Numerals Encoder kata](https://www.codewars.com/kata/51b62bf6a9c58071c600001b).